bemson/morus/README.md

 ## Description

 Morus is a JavaScript library that uses a random substitution table (or cipher) along with a progressive index, to obfuscate text.
 The "progressive" part involves shifting the true substitution index by one, per character, in a string.
-Thus, while Morus is _not_ encryption the output is designed to reduce any decipheral character usage patterns.
+Thus, while Morus is _not_ encryption the encoded output is designed to degrade [frequency analysis](http://en.wikipedia.org/wiki/Frequency_analysis).

 ### Why client-side text obfuscation?

-Morus is a small effort in a larger project that necessitated secure [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage) communications.
-While _sent_ messages are "private" (between the sending routine and recieving window), _received_ messages are "public" (any one can listen in).

 Generally, there is no good reason for client-side obfuscation...
-So for all the bad reasons, Morus was designed to be lightweight and effective.
+So, for all the bad reasons, Morus was designed to be lightweight and effective.

 ## Usage

-Simply initialize a Morus instance, then encode and decode text (using the same-named methods).
+Simply initialize a Morus instance, then encode and decode text.

 ```js
 var